-Extraordinary revision resulting from non-conformities, corrective actions or controlled changes,

 Author, Reviewer(s) and Approver,

-Applicable documents, and
+Applicable Appendixes documents titles, codes, types,

 Applicable regulations.

-As the LDMS Database is not validated, only printouts that have been checked, dated and signed by the QM Coordinator are considered to be a binding original.
-Therefore, the QM Coordinator prints out the LDMS Database upon request, checks the changes compared to the last paper printout and confirms the correctness and currentness with date and Initials.
-The QM Coordinator then stores the table in the folder “LDMS Database”.

 Archiving

 Original signed 'master copies' of both paper and electronic GxP documents (including various types of media such as tapes or disks, as well as sample storage) may be kept at the workplace when immediate access to them is required, however, as soon as they become 'inactive', they are transferred from this temporary storage to the designated secure archive.
-A separate SOP on Archiving will describe the archiving procedure at <CompanyName>.
+All Archiving procedures shall be executed according to <ArchivingCode> <ArchivingTitle>.

 Applicable documents